KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation-Article.md

 }
 ```

-See the <doc:Navigation-Article> for the two implementations that were previously used by the library.
-Although they may be rejected by Apple, they may give you some inspiration.
+See the <doc:Navigation-Article> for the implementations that were previously used.
+Although they may be rejected, they may give some inspiration.